Utkarsh277001/Utkarsh277001/README.md

 - 👋 Hi, I’m @Utkarsh277001
-- 👀 I’m interested in ...
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java oops concept for android
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I’m in 5th sem of my BTech CSE thanks and have a nice day

 <!---
 Utkarsh277001/Utkarsh277001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.